awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi-self-managed-add-on.md

         cd ../overlays/stable/ecr
         ```
 **Note**
-If your cluster isn't in the `us-west-2` Region, change `602401143452.dkr.ecr.us-west-2.amazonaws.com` to the [container image address](add-ons-images.md) of your cluster in the `kustomization.yaml` file\.
+If your cluster isn't in the `us-west-2` AWS Region, change `602401143452.dkr.ecr.us-west-2.amazonaws.com` to the [container image address](add-ons-images.md) of your cluster in the `kustomization.yaml` file\.

      1. Apply the modified manifest to your cluster\.